ZhenyingZhu/ToDoAndTracker/README.md

 - Project Id Ref
 - keywords list (build index?)
-- path to a onenote link
+- Context: for now it could be a path to a onenote link

 #### Keyword

+Don't need a special table for keywords.
+Build index on the Keyword field in Note, and it should be easy to fetch then.

 Note can have a list of keywords for search.